spryker/spryker-docs/docs/pbc/all/search/202212.0/tutorials-and-howtos/configure-search-features.md

 You can create and add as many `FacetConfigTransfers` as you need.
 Let's analyze this transfer's options:

-* `setName()`: *Required* field. the name of the target data to filter by.
+* `setName()`: *Required* field.
+The name of the target data to filter by.
-* `setParameterName()`: *Required* field. the name that is used in the request when the filter is used.
+* `setParameterName()`: *Required* field.
+The name that is used in the request when the filter is used.
-* `setFieldName()`: *Required* field. the name of the field of the page mapping type where the target data is stored.
+* `setFieldName()`: *Required* field.
+The name of the field of the page mapping type where the target data is stored.
-* `setType()`: *Required* field. the type of the facet.
+* `setType()`: *Required* field.
+The type of the facet.
 Currently available options: "enumeration", "bool", "range", "price_range", "category".
 * `setIsMultiValued()`: *Optional* field. if set to *true*, multiple values can be filtered with logical OR comparison.
-* `setSize()`: *Optional* field. the maximum number of filter options to be returned (`0` means unlimited).
+* `setSize()`: *Optional* field.
+The maximum number of filter options to be returned (`0` means unlimited).
 Elasticsearch returns 10 options by default.
-* `setValueTransformer()`: *Optional* field. to provide a value transformer plugin by defining the Fully Qualified Name of the plugin.
+* `setValueTransformer()`: *Optional* field.
+To provide a value transformer plugin by defining the Fully Qualified Name of the plugin.
 This plugin should implement `\Spryker\Client\SearchExtension\Dependency\Plugin\FacetSearchResultValueTransformerPluginInterface`.
 It's used to transform each filter value from their stored values (for example, IDs) to something readable (representing name) for users.
 * The next method you implement is the`buildSortConfig()`, where you configure your sorting options.
 Let's assume you want to sort by name and price, and you've already added them when implementing `PageMapInterface` (check the use of `addStringSort()` and `addIntegerSort()` in the example above).

 <details>